Kong/kong/CONTRIBUTING.md

 contributors and maintainers.

-Please have a look at our [Community Pledge](./COMMUNITY_PLEDGE.md) to understand how we work with our open source contributors!
+Please have a look at our [Community Pledge](./COMMUNITY_PLEDGE.md) to understand how we work with our open-source contributors!

 Consult the Table of Contents below, and jump to the desired section.